Skip to content

 Can LangGraph interrupts replace approval systems?

-Interrupts can pause flow, but production approval systems also need identity, policy snapshot binding, and audit requirements that persist across teams.
+Interrupts can pause flow, but production approval systems also need identity, policy-snapshot binding, and audit history that persists across teams.
+In Cordum, REQUIRE_APPROVAL is a first-class job state (APPROVAL_REQUIRED) and the approval is cryptographically bound to the snapshot that produced it.

 What is the minimum safe stack for production agent actions?